cloudmesh-community/fa18-523-88/project-report/report.md

 Python-tesseract is an optical character recognition (OCR) tool for python.
 That is, it will recognize and “read” the text embedded in images.
-Python-tesseract is a wrapper for Google’s Tesseract-OCR Engine[@hid-sp18-414-www-pytesseract].
+Python-tesseract is a wrapper for Google’s Tesseract-OCR Engine [@fa18-523-88-www-pytesseract].

 Code Example: